nicklockwood/SwipeView/README.md

     @property (nonatomic, readonly) NSInteger currentItemIndex;

 The index of the first item of the currently centered (or left-aligned, depending on the alignment value) page.
+Setting this value is value is equivalent to calling `scrollToItemAtIndex:animated:` with the animated argument set to NO.

     @property (nonatomic, assign) NSInteger currentPage;

 The index of the currently centered (or left-aligned, depending on the alignment value) page.
 If `itemsPerPage` is equal to one, this value will match the currentItemIndex value.
+Setting this value is value is equivalent to calling `scrollToPage:animated:` with the animated argument set to NO.

     @property (nonatomic, assign) SwipeViewAlignment alignment;